 Q: Does annotated bibliography have a reference page?

 Yes, it does.
 After the list with annotations, you need to have a reference page.
 In fact, you should copy the annotated bibliography, but without annotations and put the information about the type of the resource.
 It can be an article from a website, a newspaper, or a book.

 According to APA and MLA style formats, it should be double-spaced.
 Ask your instructor to clarify this question unless he or she has assigned you to use one of the mentioned formats.

 Q: Is an annotated bibliography the same as a works cited page?

 They are different.
 A works cited page consist only the list of sources you have used for your work.
 And as for an annotated biography, it contains the list of sources and their description.

 Q: Is an annotated bibliography the same as an abstract?

 Abstracts contain a short description and summary of your writing work.
 An annotated bibliography contains the description and evaluation of every source that was used for creating the work.

 Asking for Help

-If you find this article helpful, check out also GED Essay Topics for Prudent Students.
 If you feel that writing an annotated bibliography is too much for you now, maybe you need to ask for help.
 Our online resource – WriteMyEssayOnline.com – provides such an opportunity if you ask us ‘write an essay for me‘.
 Look for the best writer for you, make an order, and be ready for prompt help.
 All you need to do is to clarify the assignment to the writer via live chat, add necessary materials, and then wait for a specified period of time.
 If the writer you have chosen doesn’t come on your terms at once (with the deadline or some details of a task), you can choose another one.
 You don’t need to pay in advance the whole sum.
 We offer the ability to make payments in parts.
 Visit our site for inspiration now!
 We are available 24/7!